 Hearing Aid Dryers

 One alternative solution is to begin using a hearing aid dryer.
-These devices are small boxes that create a dry condition for the hearing aids, particularly useful for storage.
+These devices are small boxes that create a dry condition for hearing aids, particularly useful for storage.
 Simply place the units in the box and press start.
 These units can work in 45 minutes to 8 hours.
-In some cases you will need to remove the batteries from your hearing aids, so take a moment to inquire about your particular aids before placing them in the hearing aid dryer you have selected.
+In some cases, you will need to remove the batteries from your hearing aids, so take a moment to inquire about your particular aids before placing them in the hearing aid dryer you have selected.

-With these tips in mind, you should be able to maintain the functionality of your hearing aids and you might even be able to restore functioning in some instances.
+With these tips in mind, you should be able to maintain the functionality of your hearing aids. ?Hopefully, you might even be able to restore functioning in some instances.
 If you are interested in using hearing aids in very humid conditions or even while swimming, the latest models can accommodate those desires!
 With water resistance to a certain depth and for a certain amount of time, these hearing aids are incredibly resilient and can avoid water or humidity damage under most circumstances.
 Contact us at Hearing Group to learn more about new hearing aid technology and for all of your hearing aid maintenance needs.